Happy Friday! Make Cork Bunnies

-We’ve given our bunnies a little table testing and can’t wait for Easter.
+We’ve given Cork Bunnies a little table testing and can’t wait for Easter.
 I can really imagine making bunnies and little shoe box houses with small children, too.
 These Cork Bunnies are a really fun group project which we experienced first hand, because our daughter and I made

 these with Karin and Freya, over at pysselbolaget and had a lot of fun and many bunny variations!
 Hop below to learn more and how to make these, too!